blaze0330/statamic-laravel-package/README.md

 composer require handmadeweb/statamic-laravel-packages
 ```

-Then you can assign permissions via Statamic which will be usable in the form of `can` / `cant`, `access laravel telescope` or (horizon, nova)
+Then you can assign permissions via Statamic which will be usable in the form of `can` / `cant`, `access laravel telescope`, `access laravel horizon` or `access laravel nova`

-Then just update the service provider for your chosen package
+Then just update the service provider for your chosen package, for example with Telescope we might use the following.

 `\App\Providers\TelescopeServiceProvider`
 ```php